wp-plugins/wp-ultimate-csv-importer/Readme.txt

 * Mapping template feature with edit option.
 * Auto mapping and specific column update in Update feature.

-** Now stable version 3.6.76 available to download with hot security fix.
+** Now stable version 3.6.77 available to download with minor fix on featured image naming issue.
 Visit [www.wpultimatecsvimporter.com](http://www.wpultimatecsvimporter.com) for more news and future plans.

 WP Ultimate CSV Importer Plugin proven much effective advanced CSV File Importer With Ultimate User Friendly Features.
 It is much easy now even for newbies to import any csv file as any wordpress post type and associated fields by simple mapping feature.
 Now import any CSV file as thousands of post, page and custom post types.
 This is admin side free plugin helps you in bulk edit, create and import posts type for your blog or site.